 No portion of our country has been the scene of more romantic and dangerous adventures than that region described under the broad and vague term the “Southwest.”
-Texas, New Mexico, and Arizona are vast, remote, and varied fields with which danger and hardship, wonder and mystery are ever associated.
+Texas, New Mexico, and Arizona are vast, remote, and varied fields with which danger and hardship, wonder, and mystery are ever associated.
 The country itself embraces great contrarieties of scenery and topography — the rich farm, the expansive cattle ranch, the broad lonely prairie watered by majestic rivers, the barren desert, the lofty plateau, the secluded mining settlement, and vast mountain ranges furrowed by torrents into black canyons where sands of gold lie heaped in inaccessible, useless riches.

 The forms of human society are almost equally diverse.
-Strange and mysterious tribes, each with different characteristics, here live side by side.
+Strange and mysterious tribes, each with different characteristics, live side by side.

-They made rapid and comfortable progress through the valley of the Red River, and in two weeks reached the edge of the “Staked Plain,” which they now made preparations to cross, for the difficulties and dangers of the route were not unknown to them.
+They made rapid and comfortable progress through the valley of the Red River, and in two weeks, reached the edge of the “Staked Plain,” which they now made preparations to cross, for the difficulties and dangers of the route were not unknown to them.

-On the evening of the second day of their passage across this arid tract they had the misfortune to burst their only remaining water cask and to see the thirsty sands drink up in a moment every drop of the precious liquid.
+On the evening of the second day of their passage across this arid tract, they had the misfortune to burst their only remaining water cask and to see the thirsty sands drink up in a moment every drop of the precious liquid.
 They were then forty miles from the nearest water.
-Their beasts were jaded and suffering from thirst.
-The two men were incapacitated for exertion by slight sun-strokes received that day, and one of the boys had been bitten in the hand by a rattlesnake while taking from its burrow a prairie dog which he had shot.
+Their beasts were tired and suffering from thirst.
+The two men were incapacitated for exertion by slight sun-strokes received that day, and one of the boys had been bitten in the hand by a rattlesnake while taking from its burrow a prairie dog he had shot.

 The painful glare slowly softened, and with sunset came coolness; this was some slight mitigation to their sufferings; sleep too, promised to bring oblivion; and hope, which a merciful Providence has ordained to cast its halo over the darkest hours, told its flattering tale of possible relief on the morrow.